-A Read operation consist of a three byte instruction followed by one or more Data Bytes (See Figure 21).
-The master initiates the operation issuing the following sequence: a START, the Slave Address byte with the R/W bit set to "0", an Address Byte, a second START, and a second Slave Address byte with the R/W bit set to "1".
-After each of the three bytes, the X96010 responds with an ACK.
-Then the X96010 transmits Data Bytes as long as the master responds with an ACK during the SCL cycle following the eight bit of each byte.
-The master terminates the read operation (issuing a STOP condition) following the last bit of the last Data Byte (See Figure 21).
+A Read operation consist of a three byte instruction followed by one or more Data Bytes (See Figure 22).
+The master initiates the operation issuing the following sequence: a START, the Slave Address byte with the R/\overline{W} bit set to "0", an Address Byte, a second START, and a second Slave Address byte with the R/\overline{W} bit set to "1".
+After each of the three bytes, the X96012 responds with an ACK.
+Then the X96012 transmits Data Bytes as long as the master responds with an ACK during the SCL cycle following the eigth bit of each byte.
+The master terminates the read operation (issuing a STOP condition) following the last bit of the last Data Byte (See Figure 22).

-Figure 20.
+Figure 21.
 Writing to Control Registers 1, 2, 3, and 4

-Figure 21.
+Figure 22.
 Read Sequence

 The Data Bytes are from the memory location indicated by an internal pointer.
 This pointer initial value is determined by the Address Byte in the Read operation instruction, and increments by one during transmission of each Data Byte.
-After reaching the memory location 10Fh, a stop should be issued.
+After reaching the memory location 10Fh the pointer "rolls over" to 00h, and the device continues to output data for each ACK received.